TOS vs TradeStation

 TradeStation vs. thinkorswim Introduction

-Are you looking for top-tier trading software with low fees?
-If so, TradeStation and thinkorswim from Charles Schwab are two services worth considering.
+Are you searching for top-tier trading software with very competitive pricing?
+If so, TradeStation and thinkorswim from Charles Schwab are two platforms that deserve attention.

 Pricing